AdaCore/spark2014/lrm/source/introduction.rst

 Where relevant, a rationale will be given to explain why the requirement is levied.
 Further narrative detail is given on each of the strategic requirements.

-Since this detail does not strictly belong in this document then in future it will be extracted and included in a new requirements document.
+Since this detail does not strictly belong in this document in future it will be extracted and included in a new requirements document.